NSWALC and the Local Aboriginal Land Council Network

 - The direction and dismissal of members of staff

-- Such other functions as may be conferred or imposed on the chief executive officer by or under the or any other Act.
+- Such other functions as may be conferred or imposed on the Chief Executive Officer by or under this or any other Act.

 Want to know more?